So you have a new lead. Congratulations! That’s already a big win!

 Your emails are that second touchpoint with your prospects.

-Plus, these 7 emails are designed in a way that it’s truly walking them through the steps to becoming a paying client.
+Plus, these 7 emails are designed in a way that will precisely turn your leads into paying clients.

 You don’t want to rush this process.